Contact and Mesh tying

 • 2D:

-for self contact, see also DESIGN MORTAR CONTACT CONDITIONS 2D.
+for self contact (taken from contact2D_multibody.4C.yaml).
+There may be also further parameters attached, see also DESIGN MORTAR CONTACT CONDITIONS 2D.

 The further parameters are: